ernesto-sun/Total.HTM-Easy/README.md

 * Total.HTM Easy is not adding to Clouds-of-Others, Data-Silos, Privacy-Dealing, etc.
 * Total.HTM Easy is not complicated ;)

 Don't waste your time with big players and confusing pseudo-freedoms.
 Play your own game!
 Work with the real Internet, just the way it was intended from the beginnings on.
-Be a free actor in the WWW.
-Start now!
+Be a free actor in the World Wide Web. **Start now!**

 Note: The fact that Total.HTM Easy is not a framework or CMS, does not mean you could not connect any framework you liked.
 Really, with web standards you can do anything.
 Show us your cool combies, such as with Vue, or with a Headless CMS at the backend.